simonyoung/aws-cli/README.md

-# AWS CLI & AWS EB CLI in Docker
+# AWS CLI, AWS EB CLI & Serverless Framework in Docker

 Containerized AWS & AWS EB CLI on Alpine for use in CI pipelines to avoid installing AWS tools on containers.